 • Participation in the organization and securing of traffic for the benefit of the units involved.

-In view of endorsing the Commander of the Royal Gendarmerie in exerting his task, a well qualified Staff is implemented at the Headquarters, and it includes central services to manage on one hand, human, material and financial resources and, on the other hand, to ensure the preparation of orders, their transmission and their execution.
+In view of endorsing the Commander of the Gendarmerie Royale in exerting his task, a well qualified Staff is implemented at the Headquarters, and it includes central services to manage on one hand, human, material and financial resources and, on the other hand, to ensure the preparation of orders, their transmission and their execution.

 The two subdivisions, territorial and mobile, though having different functions, are highly complementary.